Cognitive Behavioral Therapy (CBT) in Naperville

 CBT can change your life, but going in with the right mindset matters.
 A few things to think about before you book.

-Be ready to practice.
-Real change comes from doing, not just talking.- Expect some discomfort.
+- Expect some discomfort.
 Facing fears or rethinking old beliefs is hard at first.

 - Stay consistent.
 Weekly sessions for at least 8 to 12 weeks give the best results.